jackyhuynh/Probability_In_Robotic_Design/README.md

 # Probability_In_Robotic_Design_Handbook

 Probability is the fundamental of the Robotic movement.
 As humans, we use probabilities methods to solve these Robotic movement problem in a variety of ways.
 This project is the combination of Python basic (function & data structures) and math (probabilty) to solve real world problem.
+The src code file contain many small notebook which each will solve one probability problems.

 <img src="https://github.com/jackyhuynh/Probability_In_Robotic_Design/blob/main/images/risk-danger-dial-low.jpg" width="400" height="200">